rubymonsters/webapps-for-beginners/source/07-http.md

 User-Agent: Mozilla/5.0
 ```

+In essence, this message says *"Get me the page /location.html"*.
+Simple as
+that.

-The webserver that hosts our homepage then looks up the content of that web
+The webserver that hosts our homepage then looks up the content of that page,
-page, and sends another message back to your browser, containing this content:
+and sends another message back to your browser, containing the content of
+the page, which is, of course HTML:

 ```http
 HTTP/1.1 200 OK